What is Mormonism? What do Mormons believe?

 Mormons believe that there are different levels or kingdoms in the afterlife: the celestial kingdom, the terrestrial kingdom, the telestial kingdom, and outer darkness (Mormon Doctrine, p.
 348).
 Where mankind will end up depends on what they believe and do in this life (2 Nephi 25:23; Articles of Faith, p.79).

 In contrast, the Bible tells us that after death we go to heaven or hell based on whether or not we had faith in Jesus Christ as our Lord and Savior.
 To be absent from our bodies means, as believers, we are with the Lord (2 Corinthians 5:6–8).
 Unbelievers are sent to hell or the place of the dead (Luke 16:22–23).
-When Jesus comes the second time, we will receive new bodies (1 Corinthians 15:50–54).
+When Jesus comes the second time, we will receive resurrected, glorified bodies (1 Corinthians 15:50–54).
 There will be a new heaven and new earth for believers (Revelation 21:1), and unbelievers will be thrown into an everlasting lake of fire (Revelation 20:11–15).
 There is no second chance for redemption after death (Hebrews 9:27).

 Mormon leaders have taught that Jesus’ incarnation was the result of a physical relationship between God the Father and Mary (Journal of Discourses, vol. 8, p.
 115; Mormon Doctrine, p.
 547).
 Mormons believe Jesus is a god, but that any human can also become a god (Doctrine and Covenants 132:20; Teachings of the Prophet Joseph Smith, p.
 345–354).
 Mormonism teaches that salvation can be earned by a combination of faith and good works (LDS Bible Dictionary, p.
 697).